martipuchal/TrOnco/README.md

 ```

 - Obtain the Human reference genome (hg19.fa)
-The Humann Reference Genome is a big fasta file wich can not be uploaded in to the git repository for that we are going to dowload it direcly from the UCSC.
+The Human Reference Genome is a big FASTA file, which cannot be uploaded into the Git repository; for that, we are going to download it directly from the UCSC.
 ```bash
 wget https://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.fa.gz
 gunzip hg19.fa.gz
 mv hg19.fa resources/common/hg19.fa
 ```

-- Build the image with singularity to use TrOnco
+- Build the image with singularity to use TrOnco.

-The hole progrma was build under the Python version 3.8 due to packages requirements.
-In order to improve the user experience we build a images with all the python packages and some R tools to analyze the data everything under a Ubuntu OS using conda to merge everything to a single image.
+The whole program was built under the Python version 3.8 due to package requirements.
+In order to improve the user experience, we build an image with all the Python packages and some R tools to analyze the data, everything under an Ubuntu OS, using conda to merge everything to a single image.

 ```bash
 sudo singularity build images/image_python3_8.sif images/defFile_python3_8.def
 ```

 ## Usage

-All the different scrips are goint to be run under the prebuild image.
-The main script, TrOnco.py will run all the analyis of the different genen translocations.
+All the different scripts are going to be run under the pre-built image.
+The main script, TrOnco.py, will run all the analyses of the different gene translocations.

 ```bash
 singularity exec image/image_python3_8.sif \
   python main/TrOnco.py /Path/To/imput_file /Path/For/Result_file -t AVG
 ```

-TrOnco use tissue specific data to analyses the different gene translocations.
-The two principal ways to mark the trasnlocations are: Inside the file or outseide the file.
-With a column name **tissue** each fusion can be mark with a tissue of origin.
-TrOnco have the optionality to mark all fusions from a file with teh same tissue of origin without the need of the additon of an extra column.
-Using the flag **-t** you can mark all the fusions with the same tissue.
+TrOnco uses tissue-specific data to analyze the different gene translocations.
+The two principal ways to mark the translocations are inside the file or outside the file.
+With a column named **tissue**, each fusion can be marked with a tissue of origin.
+TrOnco has the optionality to mark all fusions from a file with the same tissue of origin without the need of the addition of an extra column.
+Using the flag **-t**, you can mark all the fusions with the same tissue.
 The different tissues are:

 - EPI -> Epithelial
 - HEM -> Hematological